smittytone/cli2c/README.md

 Thanks are also due to Hermann Stamm-Wilbrandt ([@Hermann-SW](https://github.com/Hermann-SW)) for the basis for the [deploy script](#deploy-the-firmware).

+## Known Issues

+* Under macOS, rapidly repeated calls to `cli2c`, `matrix` or `segment` (ie. the I2C driver they all depend upon) can cause the I2C Host firmware to crash.
+This has been experienced with the matrix and segment examples.
+The cause of this is unclear and cannot be replicated under Linux, even though the Host code and is the same, and the driver code largely the same.
+This is being investigated.

 ## Release Notes

 * 1.1.2 *Unreleased*